Table of Contents

 Just remember to choose the right registration form from the sidebar to the right.

-Repeat these steps to create as many registration forms as you’d like.
+You can repeat these steps to create as many registration forms as you’d like, but for me 2 are enough.
 User registration data is automatically saved to your database, so you can easily collect relevant user information.

 Step #3: Configure email confirmation, reCAPTCHA, and admin approval